 Take the needle through the two layers of gauze through the outermost line of needlepoint stitches each time, so that no bare gauze shows when you have finished.
 Make a stitch every two gauze threads along the seam.
 Pull each stitch tightly as you finish making it.
 Make sure that you leave an opening at the bottom for the teapot to fit in!
 When you have finished stitching this joining seam of the teacosy, finish off the length of cotton securely by working a couple of back stitches along the seamline, pulling the cotton taut, and cutting it very closely – this way, the end of the cotton will ‘disappear’ into the seam.

 Your doll’s house teacosy is now finished, and ready to grace your doll’s house or room setting.

-Now that you have seen how easy it is to make one of our super miniature teacosy designs, why not visit our ONLINE SHOP ?
+Now that you have seen how easy it is to make one of our super miniature teacosy designs, why not visit our Needlepoint Kit Store ?
 We have several different designs of miniature teacosy to choose from, so why not treat yourself?